Home Buyers Guide

 Write down the time and address of the title company – along with the phone number.
 If you’re running late, call the title company and ask them to inform the closer of your situation.

-We strive to streamline the loan process – and is always on time.
+We strive to streamline the loan process – and are always on time.
 However, third parties can cause delays.
 Don’t plan any major events – especially a moving deadline – too soon after your closing, unless you’ve arranged for an alternate person to supervise your move.

 Power of Attorney